firefly-iii/docs/docs/installation/upgrading.rst

 Docker Hub via docker compose
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To update the container just run ``docker-compose restart firefly-app``.
+To update the container just run ``docker-compose pull firefly_iii_app && docker-compose restart firefly_iii_app``.
 You can even add this command to a chrontab.
 Before you visit it again, upgrade the database:

 .. code-block:: bash